binDebug3/CarKalmanFilter/README.md

 ## Data

-The Passive Vehicular Sensors Dataset (PVS) was compiled by researchers at the Universidade Federal de Santa Catarina \cite{9277846}.
+The Passive Vehicular Sensors Dataset (PVS) was compiled by researchers at the Universidade Federal de Santa Catarina.
 This dataset is available on Kaggle and contains data from three sets of accelerometers, gyroscopes, magnetometers, thermometers, and GPS trackers.
-The data comes from three different drivers each driving vehicles on three different routes mapped in Figure \ref{fig:three_courses}, for a total of nine unique scenarios.
+The data comes from three different drivers each driving vehicles on three different routes mapped in the figure below, for a total of nine unique scenarios.

 ![Maps of each course](figures/three_courses.png)